 Methodology

 We evaluated Select Home Warranty based on customer experience, customer satisfaction, monthly cost, trade service fees and coverage to determine Reviews.com scores and create our best home warranty reviews.
-To compare home warranty companies with other providers across the board, we calculate each Reviews.com score based on the following:
+We also incorporate current regulatory context (e.g., the FTC’s 2024 Negative Option Rule for subscriptions) and state‑specific contract practices for service contracts, which are distinct from homeowners insurance (FTC; NAIC).

-- Trade Service Fee: We awarded higher scores to home warranty companies with lower trade service fees.
+- Trade Service Fee: We award higher scores to providers with lower per‑visit service fees and transparent fee rules in state contracts.